 Law students can now upgrade their free American Bar Association membership to Premium to access exclusive benefits and savings.
-Learn More About ABA Premium Premium ABA members get exclusive savings on bar review courses; get $25 off West Academic case books and study guides; and
+Learn More About ABA Premium Premium ABA members get exclusive savings on bar review courses; get 20% off and free shipping on West Academic case books

 The ABA wrapped up its 2016 Annual Meeting in San Francisco on Tuesday at the end of the general assembly.
 And in less than a week, a lot happened.
 Resolutions were adopted that affect law students, and bylaws were changed to address advances in the legal system.
 So here's a roundup